nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_A020.md

 ## Description
-As a Referring Clinician, Referring Clinician Administrator, Service Provider Clinician or Service Provider Clinician Admin I want to upload a file to the e-RS document store
+As a Referring Clinician, Referring Clinician Administrator, Service Provider Clinician or Service Provider Clinician Admin

+I want to upload a file to the e-RS document store

-so that I can then link it to a referral as part of its referral letter
+So that I can then link it to a referral as part of its referral letter

 ## Resource URL